lambergmiki/IoT-Summer-2025/README.md

 <img src="./images/debugging_led.png">

 #### Step 2.
 Add a button (Optional)
-You can add a button if you want to interact with your code — for example, to start/stop readings or record data only on press.
+You can add a button if you want to interact with your gathering of data — for example, to start/stop readings or record data only on press.

 In my case, I chose continuous temperature readings, so the button was just an experimental detour for learning purposes.